Experience the rich ecological treasures of Jeju through a special, curated journey.

 Conference Tour Information

-The tour is available to those who register and pay either in advance or on-site.
+The tour is available to those who register and pay either in advance or on-site(250 USD).

 On-site registration and card payment will be accepted; however, please note that availability may be limited depending on on-site circumstances and the tour may close early.